kke712/Prediction-of-ST-AQI-data/README.md

 see `src/data` directory (written in `R`).

+* We use the IDW transform to interpolate the KMA dataset to match the AirKorea dataset (`src/data/traintest.R`), and
+* normalize explanatory variables (`src/data/normalize`)

 ## Models

 * Random Effects with Spatio-Temporal Basis Functions: see `src/model/ST` directory (written in `R`).